Turkish nationality law: Citizenship by Investment

 Additionally, the applicant and those family members to be included in the application (children under 18 and the spouse of the applicant can be included) must have a clear criminal background that will be checked by the internal authorities within the Ministry of Interior although a clean-background document is not necessary.

 Applicants must submit documents issued in their name that shows their name and surname, the names of their father and mother, city of their birth, date of their birth, their identification/passport numbers, their marital status (marriage books if married, documents if divorced or widowed) and other main details about themselves.
 Financial declarations nor criminal background check documents are required.

 The Turkish Citizenship by Investment Program does not have a pre-approval system that many Caribbean citizenship programs have but also the program's application requirements are easier and approval ratings are higher.

 The investment made and claimed by the foreign national is monitored and confirmed by the relevant government authority.
 Once the investment is confirmed by the relevant governmental authority, the foreign national is granted Turkish citizenship.

+In August 2026, Turkish Ministry of Internal Affairs announced that citizenships of 6,134 individuals who acquired it through the programme were revoked due to detected fraudulent activities.